MileHacker Logo

 Festival or Event-Centered Visits

-Plan your visit around these significant cultural celebrations for lasting experiences and complete cultural immersion.
+Schedule your visit around these significant cultural celebrations for unforgettable experiences and full cultural immersion.

 Cultural Events

-• Semana Santa (Holy Week): Witness impressive religious processions (Antigua, Zona 1 in Guatemala City).
+• Semana Santa (Holy Week): Witness impressive faith-based processions (Antigua, Zona 1 in Guatemala City).

 • Other Events: Research local fair dates and community celebrations for further cultural immersion.